StartKit-AI/.github/profile/README.md

 - **Translation** (Whisper, GPT-4-Turbo, GPT-4)
 - **Moderation** (Text-Moderation, GPT-4-Turbo, GPT-4)

+### Plus everything else you need toget your first paying users

+StartKit.AI has everything you need to build and run your next AI SaaS.

+- Start charging for your product with Stripe
+- Secure authentication with license keys & usage limits
+- Email your customers with Resend
+- Detailed tutorials to start coding fast in our docs

 ### Includes six demo applications as a starting point for your app

 Our simple demo apps give you an idea of what you can create: